Spanish Curse Words 🤬 Common Slurs and FREE QUIZ

 Spanish Curse Words || Top 10 Insults in Spain

-🤬 Using curse words is such a phenomenon in Spain to warrant the linguistic departments of two universities (Universidad de Nebrija and Universidad de Alicante) to have conducted a study on the most commonly used insults in Spain.
+🤬 Using curse words is such a phenomenon in Spain that the linguistic departments of two universities (Universidad de Nebrija and Universidad de Alicante) conducted a study on the most commonly used insults in Spain.

 Holding the TOP 3️⃣ positions are: